 The surrounding area is considered the heartland of Florida's Thoroughbred industry.
 It is possible to visit some of the horse farms.
 Particularly scenic segments of two highways approach Ocala: US 301 from Waldo and US 27 from Williston.

 Visitor Centers Ocala-Marion County Visitors & Convention Bureau 112 N Magnolia Ave.
 Ocala, FL 34475.
 Phone:(352)438-2800 or (888)356-2252

 ShoppingPaddock Mall, a half-mile east of I-75 on SR 200 to 3100 S.W.
-College Rd., features JCPenney, Macy's and Sears.
+College Rd., features Belk, JCPenney and Macy's as well as other shops and services.
 Dillard's and Dick's Sporting Goods anchor Market Street at Heath Brook, west of I-75 on SR 200 to 4414 S.W.
 College Rd.